Red Alert (2015 film): Production

 Director Chandra Mahesh initially proposed his script to Suresh Reddy of 6TV Telangana, but Reddy was busy at the time and was unable to produce the film so Chandra Mahesh sought out a different producer.
 The film began production on 15 March 2014.
 The film was shot in four languages namely Kannada, Malayalam, Telugu and Tamil, although the Tamil version Chennai Nagaram was never released.
 This film marked the debut of H. H. Mahadev, who was also the producer's son.
 Chandra Mahesh signed on Anjana Menon after seeing her work in the unreleased Tamil film Payanangal Thodarkindrana in which she rides a bullet during a chase sequence.
-Menon plays a encounter specialist in the film and did all of her stunts herself.
+Menon plays an encounter specialist in the film and did all of her stunts herself.
 Vinod Kumar Alva plays a don in the film.
 In one sequence, Menon had to drive a bullet and shoot with her left hand.
 The gunshot subsequently affected her hearing in her right ear and took her three months to recover.
 The film was completed by September of 2014, and the remaining song was shot on 18 December 2014.